haskell/ghcup-metadata/README.md

 * `ghcup-prereleases-A.B.C.yaml`: this contains pre-releases of all tools
 * `ghcup-cross-A.B.C.yaml`: this contains experimental cross compilers.
 See https://www.haskell.org/ghcup/guide/#cross-support for details.

+For use with the latest version of `ghcup`, pick the latest `A.B.C` versions of these metadata files.

 ### Using the metadata

 If you want access to both pre-releases and cross compilers, run: